Prem-the-Builder/dci-mdt-stack/README.md

 1. Clone the repo on your server
 2. Update _.env_ and _telegraf-var.env_ to reflect your network configuration
 3. Start containers `docker-compose up`
-4. Log in to Grafana (default credentials admin/admin) and update variable regex configuration for a dashboard to reflect your device configuration (hostname, optical interface and coherent intereface number)
+4. Log in to Grafana (default credentials admin/admin) and update variable regex configuration for a dashboard to match your device configuration (hostname, optical interface and coherent intereface number)
   * Go to *Dashboard settings* (small gear in right upper corner)
   * Click on *Variables* option
   ![Grafana snapshot](docs/picture_1.png)